 We are an agricultural biotechnology trait company engaged in the development of traits that improve food, feed and fiber crops, and enhance the value of the resulting agricultural products.
-Our traits are focused on high-value enhancements that increase crop yields by enabling plants to more efficiently manage environmental and nutrient stresses, and that enhance the quality and value of agricultural products.
+Our traits are focused on high-value enhancements that increase crop yields by enabling plants to more efficiently manage environmental and nutrient stresses, and that enhance the quality and nutritional value of agricultural products.
 Our distinct areas of focus are the improvement of crop yields by mitigating the impacts of abiotic stresses such as drought, heat, nutrient deficiency, water scarcity, and soil salinity and the enhancement of the nutritional quality of crops by changing the compositional quality of oilseeds and grains.
 Our target markets are several of the largest crops within the \$40.5 billion global seed market and specific ingredients within the \$140 billion global nutrition and supplements markets.

 We have successfully developed and continue to advance a broad suite of potentially high value agricultural yield traits, such as Nitrogen Use Efficiency (NUE), Water Use Efficiency (WUE), and Drought Tolerance, in key food crops like corn, rice, wheat, and soybean.
-We have also commercialized and are marketing an omega-6 fatty acid nutritional supplement, SONOVA Gamma Linolenic Acid (GLA) oil.
+In addition, we are developing a portfolio of quality and nutritional traits in wheat including increased fiber content, improved flavor and extended shelf-life.
+We have also commercialized and are marketing SONOVA Gamma Linolenic Acid (GLA) oil, an omega-6 fatty acid mainly used as an ingredient in nutritional supplements.